Look Ma, No Hands! The Future of Hands-free Technology in the Lab

 Enhanced Data Accuracy and Traceability with Hands-free Technology

 The integration of hands-free technology with LIMS ensures accurate and traceable data collection, reducing the risk of errors and facilitating reproducibility.
 Adding hands-free technology to your lab operations can increase data integrity.
-LabTwin, SampleVision, and other mobile devices for data capture are designed to integrate seamlessly with LIMS.
+LabTwin and other mobile devices for data capture are designed to integrate seamlessly with LIMS.

 Improved Efficiency and Collaboration in the Lab with Hands-free Technology